modypy/modypy/docs/guide/08_linearization.rst

 In the previous exercise we said that steady states can be used to linearize systems around given operating points.
+This is useful if we want to define a linear controller to stabilize that operating point.
 In this exercise we will do just that with our tank example.

 We reuse the code from the previous exercise.